 The Board and management of the Corporation believe that effective corporate governance is essential to enhancing and protecting shareholder value and have monitored and, where appropriate, responded to regulatory developments aimed at improving corporate governance, increasing corporate accountability and enhancing the transparency of public company disclosure.
-Both National Instrument 58-101 - Disclosure of Corporate Governance Practices (the "Disclosure Rule") and National Policy 58-201 - Corporate Governance Guidelines (the "Governance Policy") apply to the Corporation.
-Attached as Schedule "A" is a discussion, which addresses the Corporation's position with respect to corporate governance practices and has been prepared in accordance with the Disclosure Rule.
+Both National Instrument 58-101 - Disclosure of Corporate Governance Practices (the "Disclosure Rule") and National Policy 58-201 - Corporate Governance Guidelines (the "Governance Policy") apply to the Corporate governance practices and has been prepared in accordance with the Disclosure Rule.